Reviews You Can Rely On

 Depending on what kind of use you're hoping to get out of your camping blanket, you might care about its packed size and portability.
 We weighed every model we tested.
 We also measured their sizes in the stuff sacks they came with and crammed each one into a compression sack to see how small we could make them.
 We considered the usability of each stuff sack and any features that might add to their versatility.

-The frontrunner in this metric is the smallest down blanket we tested, the Horizon Hound Down.
-It weighs barely more than a pound and can be squeezed into tiny spaces, making it a solid contender for a winter backpacking trip.
-It comes with a narrow roll-top stuff sack that compresses to a reasonably small size, even without a separate compression sack.
-This portability is ideal for travel where space is at a premium.
+The frontrunner in this metric is the smallest down blanket we tested, the Rumpl Travel.
+It weighs under a pound and can be squeezed into tiny spaces, making it a solid contender for suitcase-oriented travel.
+It comes with a narrow roll-top stuff sack that compresses to a reasonably small size, and it's petite enough to stash away on a car camping trip for your pooch or kid.
 The Nomadix is also quick and easy to throw in a bag.
 It folds up into a small rectangle, though we wish it included some sort of carrying case.

 The Yeti Lowlands is heavier than we'd generally like for a portable option.
 It's also significantly larger than any other one-person camping blanket we tested.
 It comes with a handy carrying case and shoulder strap, but it isn't nearly small enough to fit in a backpack.